FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/data_archive_tool.md

 ## 简介

 The data archiving tool is used to archive node data, query archive data, and re-import archive data.
-It supports RocksDB and TiKV modes.。
+It supports RocksDB and TiKV modes。

 ## Node Configuration

 If you need to use the archive function, you need to configure the IP address and port of the archive service in the 'config.ini' file of the node.
 We recommend that you only use '127.0.0.1' for the IP address.
-After the data archive tool archives the data of the node, it deletes the archived data in the node through this port.
+After the data archive tool archives the data of the node, it deletes the archived data in the node through this port

 ```ini
 [storage]